ethereum-optimism/community-hub/src/docs/developers/integration.md

 - [`@eth-optimism/plugins`](https://www.npmjs.com/package/@eth-optimism/plugins): exports "OVM-ified" `waffle.mockProvider` and `ganache` packages which will work with contracts output by the compiler.

 An example of usage with [waffle](https://getwaffle.io) can be found in [this great tutorial](https://github.com/ScopeLift/ovm-uniswap-v2-core#porting-solidity-contracts-to-optimism-a-guide-using-uniswap-v2) by [Scopelift](https://www.scopelift.co/) which walks through getting Uniswap V2 ported over.
-If you are using [truffle](https://www.trufflesuite.com/), [here is an example config file](https://github.com/ethereum-optimism/optimism-monorepo/blob/6b535ab759aa2d4bf9325d40ea68aa5f7fc466a6/packages/ovm-toolchain/test/config/truffle-config.js) which shows how to incorporate the compiler and `ganache` for the OVM.
+If you are using [truffle](https://www.trufflesuite.com/), [here is an example repository](https://github.com/ethereum-optimism/Truffle-ERC20-Example) which walks through how to start using Optimistic Ethereum with Truffle and a simple ERC-20.

 We recommend preserving EVM functionality when doing your port.
-For example, you might want to add separate `test:evm` and `test:ovm` scripts that use different `truffle-config.js` and `truffle-config-ovm.js` configuration files.
+For example, you might want to add separate `test:evm` and `test:ovm` scripts to your `package.json` that use different `truffle-config.js` and `truffle-config-ovm.js` configuration files.
 **It's very important to make sure that all of your contract tests work in the EVM first before debugging the OVM.**
 Sometimes it looks like the OVM has a bug, when really it's just an error in your contracts.